The Join the Vaccine team FAQs on this page are regularly updated which we hope provides the information you are looking for.

 You must inform your site point of contact as soon as possible so that the shift can be filled by another person.

-All staff and volunteers in patient-facing roles fall under the eligibility criteria of health and social care staff, and this group is being vaccinated now.
-This is a large group of people and those most at risk will be vaccinated first, so you may not be vaccinated immediately.
+All staff and volunteers in patient-facing roles fall under the eligibility criteria of health and social care staff, and this group is highly encouraged to get vaccinated, including their booster dose.

 Everyone working in a vaccination service will be given and expected to wear appropriate personal protective equipment and follow other strict rules to keep themselves and patients safe.